Food dana – offering

 Timing of meal offerings

-During weekends the lay visitors may request the Three Refuges and Five Precepts from the sangha just before the meal offering.
-On Sunday the sangha gathers fifteen minutes earlier for Paritta chanting.
+On Sunday, the sangha gathers fifteen minutes earlier for Paritta chanting (10.30am instead of 10.45am).
+After Paritta chanting, the lay visitors may request the Three Refuges and Five Precepts from the sangha just before the meal offering.

 ‘Wisely reflecting, I use alms-food not for fun, not for pleasure, not for fattening, not for beautification, only for the maintenance and nourishment of this body, for keeping it healthy, for helping with the Holy Life; thinking thus, I will allay hunger without overeating, so that I may continue to live blamelessly and at ease.’The Buddha’s reflections on food.